aress31/jwtcat/README.md

 # jwtcat
 ##Bruteforcing JSON Web Token.

-This script performs brute-force attacks against JSON Web Tokens (JWT) in order to uncover the key used to create the JWT signature.
+This script performs brute-force attacks against the JSON Web Token (JWT) to discover the secret key used to sign the JWT.

 *N.B.
-This script is configured to crack signatures generated using the HS256 hashing algorithm.*
+This script is only configured to work with signatures generated using the 'HS256' hashing algorithm.*

 More information about JWT vulnerabilities can be found at: